realdigger/SMF-2.1-Beta-3/README.md

 * **Compatible with:** SMF 2.1 Beta 3

 ## Description
-This repository contains the current version of SMF 2.1 Beta 3 Russian lоcalization.
+This repository contains the current version of SMF 2.1 Russian lоcalization.